MariyamShareef872/body-info-chatbot/README.md

 - ⚡ Runs offline – no internet or API needed
 - ✔️ Smart matching (fuzzy logic for partial or similar questions)

+  🌱 Future Plans
+We plan to enhance this chatbot with:
+🌐 Live online search using Google Search API or serpapi 🗣️ Multilingual support (e.g., Urdu answers)
+🤖 Integration with GPT-based models for natural conversation 📊 Health facts from trusted medical sources

+👩‍💻 Developed By
+Mariyam Shareef

 ## 🚀 How to Run

 ```bash